-Drop Servicing Simplified will answer any questions you’ve got about setting up and running your business.
-Michael Geeh literally covers everything.
+Drop Servicing Simplified answers many common questions you’ll run into when setting up and running your business.

 I’d say this book is only worth a read if you plan on using the paid ads method.
 Although Geeh covers free leads, the chapter isn’t as in-depth as the website funnel model.

 That said, Geeh does a pretty good job covering the most important topics in a beginner-friendly way.